blackpandan/trivia/README.md

     psql trivia < trivia.psql
     ```

-- now to get the flask server running, if you intend to run it in a development environment, export the flask_env variable first
+- now to get the flask server running, if you intend to run it in a development environment, export the flask_env and flask_app variables first, change directory to backend

     for window cmd
     ```
+    set FLASK_APP=flaskr
     set FLASK_ENV=development
     ```
     for window powershell
     ```
+    $Env:FLASK_APP=flaskr
     $Env:FLASK_ENV=development
     ```
     for linux
     ```
+    export FLASK_APP=flaskr
     export FLASK_ENV=development
     ```